lonewanderer27/Boombox-v3/README.md

 And now here we are, after 6 months of learning Python, Boombox v3 is finally alive.

 # Features
-- Play a Youtube video by just entering name or a link directly.
+- Play a Youtube video or link
 - Pause / Play music
 - Display the currently playing music
 - Queue system
 - Change it's prefix

+### Planned:
+- [ ] Allow the user to reorder queued music
+- [ ] Play Spotify links
+- [ ] Use slash commands

 # Deploy this Bot